gmcn42/mt32-pi-control/README.md

 * DOS version compiled for 8086 Real Mode, so should work on pretty much any system with an MPU401-compatible interface
 * Amiga version is compiled for AmigaOS ≥1.3 and supports both `camd.library` and direct serial port access, so it likewise should work on pretty much any system
 * Useful for making game/application-specific start-up scripts to correctly set up the synth
+* NEW: Smart option autocompletion on Linux using the bash, fish, and zsh shells

 ## Usage Summary
 `MT32-PI.EXE`/`MT32-PI.TTP`/`mt32-pi-ctl` accept the following UNIX-style parameters: